didx-xyz/aries-cloudapi-python/docs/src/Governance as Code.md

 Schemas are used to define attributes related to credentials.
 To define schemas for your trust ecosystem, follow the steps below:

-1. Access the API through the [Governance Cloud API](http://cloudapi.127.0.0.1.nip.io/governance/docs).
+1. Access the API through the [Governance interface](http://cloudapi.127.0.0.1.nip.io/governance/docs).
 2. Authenticate with `governance.` + `APIKEY` role.
 3. Generate a new schema with a `POST` to the following API endpoint: `/v1/definitions/schemas`.